mozilla-ai/lumigator/README.md

 Despite the fact this is a local setup, it lends itself to more distributed scenarios.
-For instance, one could provide different `AWS_*` environment variables to the backend container to connect to any provider’s S3-compatible service, instead of localstack.
+For instance, one could provide different `AWS_*` environment variables to the backend container to connect to any provider’s S3-compatible service, instead of minio.
 Similarly, one could provide a different `RAY_HEAD_NODE_HOST` to move compute to a remote ray cluster, and so on.
 See [here](https://github.com/mozilla-ai/lumigator/blob/7be2518ec8c6bc59ab8463fc7c39aad078bbb386/docker-compose.external.yaml) for an example of how to do this, and see the